-The happy, successful chiropractor of the 21st century will run an efficient practice with minimal dependence on third party pay.
-He/She will keep overhead low and invest in personal skills rather than expensive equipment.
+The happy, successful Chiropractor of the 21st century will run an efficient practice with minimal dependence on third party pay.
+He or she will keep overhead low and invest in personal skills rather than expensive equipment.

 Patients are more impressed by your skills and manner than by your office and equipment.

 For example, I used to have a big fancy office.
-I had a large waiting room, reception desk and business office, x-ray with fully equipped dark room, a custom designed x ray reading table and an area designed to do report of patient findings, three adjusting rooms, hi-lo tables, disc traction tables, Pettibon bench tables and a large Pettibon instrument, a receptionist, insurance and billing person, chiropractic assistant, and at various times an associate doctor.
+I had a large waiting room, reception desk and business office, x-ray with fully equipped dark room, a custom designed x ray reading table and an area designed to do report of patient findings, three adjusting rooms, hi-lo tables, disc traction tables, Pettibon bench tables and a large Pettibon instrument.
+I also had a receptionist, bookkeeper, insurance and billing person, chiropractic assistant, and at various times an associate doctor.